neudecker-group/jedi/docs/tutorials/nitrogen.rst

 Calculating the Hessian
 -----------------------

-Now that we performed a geometry optimisation by means of BFGS, we can obtain the Hessian of the relaxed structure as a ``VibrationsData`` object.
+Now that we performed a geometry optimization by means of BFGS, we can obtain the Hessian of the relaxed structure as a ``VibrationsData`` object.

 .. code-block:: python